mixalakys/task_manager/README.md

-# task_manager
-a simple task manager made with python
+this is a simple task manager made with python